-I am interested in landscape ecology and more specifically in the spatial aspect of a species' habitat and identifying characteristics that make for a viable habitat in order to help drive landscape-scale conservation and restoration.
-I am also interested in island biogeography and applying metapopulation dynamics to landscape-scale conservation.
-I would like to learn more about how species move and what factors might hinder or encourage spread in regards to managing forests along the urban-wildland spectrum.
+Blackburn’s interests are in landscape ecology and the spatial aspect of a species' habitat - identifying which characteristics of the habitat are important to help drive landscape-scale conservation and restoration.
+She is also interested in island biogeography and applying metapopulation dynamics to landscape-scale conservation.
+Blackburn is interested in the migration or movement of species and the factors that might hinder or encourage spread in regards to managing forests along the urban-wildland spectrum.

-- Purdue University, Forestry & Wildlife Management , 1997
+- Purdue University, B.S.
+Forestry & Wildlife Management 1997

 Featured Publications & Products

 - Blackburn, Laura M.; Hajek, Ann E. 2018.
 Gypsy moth larval necropsy guide.

 - Blackburn, Laura; Epanchin-Niell, Rebecca; Thompson, Alexandra; Liebhold, Andrew; Beggs, Jacqueline.
 2017.
 Predicting costs of alien species surveillance across varying transportation networks.